authorjoymas/authorjoymas/content/rpg/rpg_combat/rpg_combat4a.md

 **Face resistance**

 After you've rolled and rerolled to complete combat, the targeted unit can roll and reroll to put up resistance.
 The unit can pick any relevant characteristic as its focus characteristic.
-On a resistance roll, you cannot force success.
+If the unit rolls more successes than your unit, your attack will fail.

-If a resistance roll has more successes than the challenge roll, any deadly strike turns into an ordinary strike.
+**Force success**

-If a unit's Weakness is the target of a deadly strike, the unit cannot make a resistance roll.
+Just as with other challenges, you can pay Integrity to buy more successes, or ask the GM to give your unit a weakness if you want to overcome the opposing unit's resistance.